Ukrainian Plane Crash In Iran: Here's What The Available Evidence Shows

 Hinz says the area where the Ukrainian plane went down is near several military sites, including a missile research center operated by Iran's Islamic Revolutionary Guard Corps.
 These are "definitely sites that will be targeted in an all-out war," Hinz says, and as such they would have been heavily defended on the night of Iran's strike in Iraq.

-Hinz adds that air defense units might also be defending Tehran's airport itself, "which is Ironic if you think about it."
+Hinz adds that air defense units might also be defending Tehran's airport itself, "which is ironic if you think about it."

 Video shows what appears to be a missile strike.